Pelagornis: Paleobiology

 P. sandersi had short, stumpy legs, and was probably only able to fly by hopping off cliff edges.
-This is supported by its location being near coasts.
+This is supported by its fossil locations being near coasts.
 Originally, there were controversies over whether or not P. sandersi would be able to fly.
-Previously, the assumed maximum wingspan of a flying bird was 5.2 m, because it was hypothesized that above 5.2 m, the power required to keep the bird in flight would surpass the power capacity of the bird's muscles.
+Previously, the assumed maximum wingspan of a flying bird was 5.2 m, because it was suggested that above 5.2 m, the power required to keep the bird in flight would surpass the power capacity of the bird's muscles.
 However, this calculation is based on the assumption that the bird in question stays aloft by repeatedly flapping its wings, whereas P. sandersi more likely glided on ocean air currents close to the water, which is less power-intensive than reaching high altitudes.
 It has been estimated that it was able to fly at up to 60 km/h.
-P. sandersi's long wingspan and gliding power would have enabled it to travel long distances without landing while hunting.
-Due to P. sandersi's size, the bird likely molted all of its flight feathers at once, similarly to a grebe, since larger feathers take longer to regrow.
-P. sandersi is theorized to have glided and traveled similarly to a modern albatross, however, according to Dan Ksepka, its closest modern relatives are chickens and ducks.
+The long wingspan and gliding power of P. sandersi would have enabled it to travel long distances without landing while hunting.
+Due to the size of P. sandersi, the bird likely moulted all of its flight feathers at once, similarly to Anseriformes (ducks and geese) or grebes, since larger feathers take longer to regrow.
+P. sandersi is suggested to have glided and travelled similarly to a modern albatross.
+According to Dan Ksepka, its closest modern relatives are the Galloanserae (Galliformes and Anseriformes), while others have placed it in a subgroup Odontoanserae of the Galloanserae, closer to Anseriformes than to Galliformes.

+Pelagornis was not a skim-feeder like members of the genus Rynchops (skimmers), as it could not meet the energy requirements for skim-feeding.
+It could not overcome the drag that would be produced by picking prey from the surface of the ocean.
+This could raise doubts on the ability of this genus to feed along the ocean surface.

 Some scientists expressed surprise at the idea that this species could fly at all, given that, at between 21.9 and 40.1 kg, it would be considered too heavy by the predominant theory of the mechanism by which birds fly.
 Dan Ksepka of the National Evolutionary Synthesis Center in Durham, North Carolina, who identified that the discovered fossils belonged to a new species, thinks it was able to fly in part because of its relatively small body and long wings, and it spent much of its time over the ocean, like the albatross.
-Ksepka is currently focused on solving how P. sandersi evolved and what caused the species to go extinct.
+As of 2014, Ksepka was focused on solving how P. sandersi evolved and what caused the species to go extinct.